Smart Tachographs – what you need to know

 • Control card – available only to VOSA and the Police for carrying out enforcement duties.

-Driver cards are valid for 5 years and are available to apply for by post using form D777B/DC and sending it to the DVLA .
+Driver cards are valid for 5 years and are available to apply for online at the DVLA.

 Company cards are also valid for 5 years but can be applied for and renewed online at www.gov.uk/apply-company-tachograph-card